Kitchen and Bath

-Removing watermarks – believe it or not, watermarks can be effectively removed from wooden bar stools by rubbing them with either toothpaste or mayonnaise, then leaving them for a few minutes.
+Believe it or not, watermarks can be effectively removed from wooden bar stools by rubbing them with either toothpaste or mayonnaise, then leaving them for a few minutes.
 You may need to make several applications before the water stains are completely removed.

-Getting rid of heat marks – citric acid is good for removing heat marks from wood.
+Citric acid is good for removing heat marks from wood.
 So, all you need is some lemon juice, as lemons are full of citric acid.
 Rub it onto the marks to remove them.

-Removing drink stains – all sorts of drinks can be spilled on bar stools.
+All sorts of drinks can be spilled on bar stools.
 If they’re not wiped off straight away, alcoholic or milk-based drinks can leave nasty marks.
 You should be able to remove these by rubbing them with ammonia and a damp cloth.

-Polishing wooden stools – you should be able to give your kitchen stools an instant lift by giving them a good old polish.
+You should be able to give your kitchen stools an instant lift by giving them a good old polish.
 But rather than use expensive spray polish, make your own from olive oil and a couple of drops of lemon juice.

 A kitchen stool recovered using a tea towel from the dollar store.